Future focussed issues in education

-This project aims to examine opportunities and dilemmas associated with future focussed issues in New Zealand education, building on a body of work that NZCER has already undertaken in areas relevant to the “future focus” principle in the New Zealand Curriculum.
+This project aimed to examine opportunities and dilemmas associated with future focussed issues in New Zealand education, building on a body of work that NZCER has already undertaken in areas relevant to the “future focus” principle in the New Zealand Curriculum.
 While the future focussed issues are still largely a conceptual “blind spot” for many people in schools, pockets of innovative thinking and development are occurring on the margins of the formal education sector, and in the spaces where education intersects with other sectors.
-In this research project, we aim to explore these pockets of thinking and innovation in order to bring new insights to audiences within the education sector.
+In this research project, we aimed to explore these pockets of thinking and innovation in order to bring new insights to audiences within the education sector.

-Our initial aims are to explore:
+Our initial aims were to explore:

 - Peoples’ understandings of the future focussed issues in Aotearoa, with particular emphasis on relationships and tensions across the four areas, and their implications as both design principles and suggested learning contexts for NZ school curricula.